fotahub/fotahub-device-sdk-esp32/docs/getting-started/thingshadow.md

 `https://bin.fotahub.com/7f52cf5e-7f0d-49dc-87fd-679ebfb94d8d/DemoProduct-1.1`

 The downloaded firmware binary is stored in the device's flash memory.
-At the same time, the downloaded firmware binary's checksum or signature gets recalculated and compared to the checksum or signature included in the previously received delta state document.
+At the same time, the downloaded firmware binary's checksum or signature is recalculated and compared to the checksum or signature included in the previously received delta state document.
 If both match, the firmware update is applied by restarting the device and letting it boot into the flash memory partition where the downloaded firmware binary has been stored.

 After the restart, the device starts executing the new firmware version downloaded from FotaHub.
 To be sure that it behaves as expeced, a built-in self test procedure is launched.
 Only when the latter completes successfully, the new firmware version is confirmed and becomes definite.
 In the opposite case, the previous firmware version is restored.